crate/cratedb-examples/topic/Azure function - event hub triggered/README.md

 # Azure Function - Event hub triggered

 This is a sample Azure Function in Python programming model v2 consuming Event hub batches, enriching them and inserting into CrateDB.
-The processed data will end up in one or more of the following tables: raw, reading or error.
+The processed data will end up in one of the following tables: reading or error.

 ## Set up the Azure Function example